Dani3lB/tagless-final-example/article.md

 }
 ```

 Whoops!
-Working with side effects is not easy, and Peter have made a mistake.
-The db.addUser is called but not ran, so this
+Working with side effects is not easy, and Peter has made a mistake.
+The db.addUser is called but not run, so this
 test will fail with UserDoesNotExist.
-Fortunately it is easy to understand why and fix it, but he has to pay attention to this
+Fortunately, it is easy to understand why and fix it, but he has to pay attention to this
 in the future.
 The fixed test and the implementation:

 ```scala